docnyte/docnyte-dev-nuxt/content/blog/test-post.md

 familiar Spring concepts while providing the flexibility to evolve your API without the versioning burden.
 The next time you're about to create `/api/v2`, consider whether GraphQL might save you from versioning altogether.

-By the way this is just one of the features I love about GraphQL, there are many others.
+This is just one of the features I love about GraphQL during my night coding adventures.
+There are many others worth exploring in future posts.
 Have you made the switch from REST to GraphQL?
 What was your experience with API evolution?

-I'd love to hear about your journey on social media.
+The night shift continues, and there's always more to learn and share.
+Until next time, keep coding in the darkness! 🌙💻

-Happy coding, friends! 🚀
+Happy coding, night owls! 🦉